This post may contain affiliate links. Please read my disclosure policy.

 - Brush the waffle iron lightly with oil and preheat it.

-- Spread a ladleful or so of batter onto the waffle iron and bake until done, usually 3 to 5 minutes, depending on the iron.
+- Spread two large scoops (or about ¾ cup)of batter onto the waffle maker and bake until done, usually 3 to 5 minutes, depending your waffle maker.